rotunda-uvap/uvapweb/content/featured/rotunda/index.md

 ---
 templateKey: homepage-rotunda
 title: Rotunda Promotion Section
+body1: People of the Founding Era
-body1: People of the Founding Era is a powerful new online resource that provides biographical information for thousands of individuals active during a crucial period in our history.
+body2: People of the Founding Era is a powerful new online resource that provides biographical information for thousands of individuals active during a crucial period in our history.
 Beginning with 12,000 but eventually expanding to over 60,000 people born between 1713 and 1815, the subjects include members